Mid-Pacific Adventure

 Song: Hawaiian War Chant

 These are the pictures taken during our Hilo outing!
-Visit the Hilo Page on this site.
 The Puna Adventure!
 Puna, Hawaii is one of those still " barely discovered" corners of the Big Island.
 A place which welcomed the children of the 60s and the drop outs and adventuresome of the 80s and 90s.
 The main town of Pahoa with it's wooden sidewalks and dilapidated store fronts is starting to perk up with new restaurants and shops, but still retaining the air of the sugar cane railroad town it once was.
-Visit our Hilo Page.

 Waling The Lava Fields On Hilo